Skip to main content

 To access the space options via the navigation menu:

-1. go over the space menu on the left
+1. Hover over the space menu on the left.

-3. an option panel will be displayed like shown below
+3. An options panel will be displayed as shown below.

 Navigation menu

-• Look & Colors: to change the appearance of the space and enable/disable social boxes
+• Look & Colors: Change the appearance of the space and enable/disable social boxes.

-• Tabs: to notify and/or add navigation tabs to your space
+• Tabs: Notify and/or add navigation tabs to your space.

-• Imports: to manage the different imported files in this space
+• Imports: Manage the different imported files in this space.

 Space settings